elfi-dev/elfi/CONTRIBUTING.rst

     $ make lint
     $ make test

+   You may run `make test-notslow` instead of `make test` *as long as your proposed changes are unrelated to BOLFI*.

    Also make sure that the docstrings of your code are formatted properly::

     $ make docs